Posted on Leave a comment

 Why Temperature Matters in Herbal Extracts: A Behind-the-Scenes Look

-There is no single “correct” way to extract an herb — only the right method for the right plant, using the least force necessary.
+Why Temperature Matters in Herbal Extracts.
+At Amish Ways, we believe herbal extracts should be made with restraint, patience, and respect for the plant.
+Moreover, there is no single “correct” way to extract an herb — only the right method for the right plant, using the least force necessary.

-Our standards prioritize preserving plant integrity over speed or volume.
+Therefore, our standards prioritize preserving plant integrity over speed or volume.

 Our Guiding Principle